 Best Rate Guarantee on any online rates under the same terms

-Complimentary bottle of sparkling wine on arrival when booking a Duplex
+Complimentary bottle of sparkling wine when booking a Duplex for all stay over 3 nights

 Daily A la Carte Healthy, Continental, American or Asian Breakfast